 How much does a structural drag chain conveyor cost?
-They aren’t inexpensive compared to other mechanical conveyors but they deliver under the most extreme conditions.
+They aren’t inexpensive compared to other mechanical conveyor technologies, but they deliver under the most extreme conditions.
 The exact price depends on your layout and application parameters, but it can be worth it.
 These conveyors are ‘problem solvers in a pipeline’!

 What is a Structural Drag Chain Conveyor?

-I want to give you a clear picture of what specific conveyors I’m talking about before I go any further.
-Not to be confused with tubular drag chain conveyors, this article is about conveyors utilizing a chain assembly inside of a structural pipe.
+I want to give you a clear picture of what specific industrial conveyor systems I’m talking about before I go any further.
+Not to be confused with tubular drag chain conveyors, this article is about conveyors utilizing a chain assembly inside a structural pipe.
 Here at Spiroflow, we refer to them as Dynaflow® ultra heavy-duty conveyors.

 Cost Elements of a Structural Drag Chain Conveyor